rrnewton/WaveScript/apps/reuters/README.txt

   Supported stream operators and their syntax.
 --------------------------------------------------------------------------------

-"RandomSource" -- a source of stock tick tuples 0-inputs 1-output 2 string arguments:
+"RandomSource" -- a simple example source of stock tick tuples for
+                  testing purposes
+ 0-inputs 1-output 2 string arguments:
    (1) frequency of source in hertz (floating point) (2) file name of schema file containing tuple format (UNUSED CURRENTLY) Currently the schema of random source is fixed:

+"NonRandomSource" -- The same, except with deterministic output for
+                     repeatable tests.

 "ASCIIFileSource" -- stock ticks read from a ascii TAQ reuters file
 Schema: